vdutts7/ee16b-ai-chat/README.md

 ### Setup `.env` file

-Copy `.env.local.example` into `.env` and make sure it looks like this:
+Copy `.env.local.example` into `.env` which should look like this (order doesn't matter):

 ```
-OPENAI_API_KEY=

-NEXT_PUBLIC_SUPABASE_URL=
-NEXT_PUBLIC_SUPABASE_ANON_KEY=
-SUPABASE_SERVICE_ROLE_KEY=
+OPENAI_API_KEY=""

+NEXT_PUBLIC_SUPABASE_URL=""
+NEXT_PUBLIC_SUPABASE_ANON_KEY=""
+SUPABASE_SERVICE_ROLE_KEY=""

 ```

-Check out [openai](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) on how to get an API key Check out [supabase](https://supabase.com/) on how to create a new project, database, and get keys from settings all found in [docs instructions](https://supabase.com/docs)
+Check out [OpenAI](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) on how to get an API key

+Check out [Supabase](https://supabase.com/) on how to create a new project, database, and get keys from settings all found in [docs instructions](https://supabase.com/docs)

-**IMPORTANT: Verify that `.gitignore file` contains `.env` in it.**
+**IMPORTANT: Verify that `.gitignore` contains `.env` in it.**

-### Setting up Supabase environment vectorstore
+### Setting up Supabase environment

-I used Supabase as vectorstore.
+I used Supabase as my vectorstore.
 Alternatives include: FAISS, Chroma, Nuclei, Pinecone, Milvus, and many more you can research about.
 Most are free or open-source.

 Copy paste contents of `schema.sql` in SQL editor of Supabase.
 Ensure the `documents` table in Supabase's database that is created matches and corresponds with local file's `match_documents` function.

 ### Embedding & upserting data into Supabase vectorstore

-Inside the `config` folder is the `transcripts` folder with all lectures as .txt files and the corresponding .json files for the metadatas.
-Change according to preferences. `pageContent` and `metadata` are by default stored in Supabase.
+Inside the `config` folder is the `transcripts` folder with all lectures as .txt files and the corresponding JSON files for the metadatas. .txt files were scraped from the lecture recordings separately ahead of time but OpenAI's Whisper is a great package for Speech-to-Text transcription).
+Change according to preferences. `pageContent` and `metadata` are by default stored in Supabase along with an int8 type for the 'id' column.

-Manually run the `scripts/embed-scripts.ipynb` cell-by-cell OR run the package script from terminal:
+Manually run the `embed-scripts.ipynb` notebook in the `scripts` folder OR run the package script from terminal:

 ```
 `npm run embed`